cynergy-ruas/flutter-app-dev/README.md

-# flutter-app-dev
+# App Development session 1
-Repo containing programs and notes done during the app dev session
+Code and notes for the first App development session.